 How is data collected?

-Trained Data Registration Officers (DROs) visit hospitals across Ireland and review the hospital records of anyone who attended, or presented to, the Emergency Departments.
+Trained Data Registration Officers (DROs) who are members of the NSRF team, visit hospitals across Ireland and review the hospital records of anyone who visited the Emergency Departments.

 The reason for this is to count and monitor, self-harm presentations to Emergency Departments each year.